When thinking about moving – whether to retire somewhere new or for a change of scenery – most of us prefer to go somewhere beautiful.

 Vying for Bourton-on-the-Water’s ‘prettiest village in England’ crown is Wiltshire’s Castle Combe.
 The beauty of Castle Combe is no secret (it’s been featured in the Hollywood movies Stardust and War Horse), and its winding streets can get crowded with wide-eyed tourists.
 But the surrounding woods are peaceful and pristine, and the Bybrook River is popular with locals enjoying a quiet stroll.

-For some, the touristy nature of the Cotswolds can be a bit off-putting, especially if you prefer a quiet life.
-But, while places like Stow-on-the-Wold and Burford do get busy, there are plenty of other more peaceful, quintessential Cotswolds villages that are just as beautiful.
+For some, the touristy nature of the Cotswolds can be off-putting, especially if you prefer the quiet.
+But, while places like Stow-on-the-Wold and Burford get busy, many more peaceful, quintessential Cotswolds villages are just as beautiful.

 7. County Antrim

-Another place that’s just as beautiful – though perhaps more ruggedly so – is Northern Ireland’s County Antrim.
+Another place that’s just as beautiful – though perhaps more rugged – is Northern Ireland’s County Antrim.

-This is a land of dramatic coastlines, towering cliffs, sandy beaches, and awe-inspiring rock formations that’ll have you feeling as though you’ve fallen into a fantasy novel.
-Antrim is steeped in history, myth, and legend, and its spectacular scenery is like nowhere else in the world.
+This is a land of dramatic coastlines, towering cliffs, sandy beaches, and awe-inspiring rock formations that’ll have you feeling like you’ve fallen into a fantasy novel.
+Antrim is steeped in history, myth, and legend, and its spectacular scenery is like nowhere else.

-If you love hiking, you’ll be glad to know that Antrim is home to some of the most unique hiking scenery in the country.
-On the Gobbins Cliff Walk, you can explore secret sea caves, scale ancient stairways carved into the rock face, and test your nerves on the precipitous Carrick-a-Rede rope bridge which hangs 100 feet above the churning North Atlantic Ocean!
+If you love hiking, you’ll be glad that Antrim is home to some of the country’s most unique hiking scenery.
+On the Gobbins Cliff Walk, you can explore secret sea caves, scale ancient stairways carved into the rock face, and test your nerves on the precipitous Carrick-a-Rede rope bridge, which hangs 100 feet above the churning North Atlantic Ocean!

-Antrim houses many mysterious sea caves – including the ancient and alluring Cushendun Caves, which were featured in Game of Thrones.
-And the Dark Hedges – a twisted line of beech trees that look like something from The Lord of the Rings – is yet another example of the county’s natural beauty.
+Antrim houses many mysterious sea caves, including the ancient and alluring Cushendun Caves, featured in Game of Thrones.
+The Dark Hedges – a twisted line of beech trees that look like something from The Lord of the Rings – is yet another example of the county’s natural beauty.

 But despite all these natural phenomena, it’s the Giant’s Causeway that Antrim is most famous for – an area of 40,000 interlocking basalt columns that were formed 60 million years ago by an erupting volcano.
 If you enjoy watching the sunset, this is a stunning place to do it.